The Importance of Annual Gynecological Exams

 “Annual Exams Save Lives” has become one of my most-touted phrases since being diagnosed with advanced ovarian cancer in 2019.
 While many -- including medical professionals and gynecologists alike -- often dismiss the need for a yearly women’s wellness exam, this precautionary measure may have saved my life.

 If it weren’t for my doctor's ability to observe that my uterus felt enlarged during my annual pelvic exam, who knows when I would have found out that I had developed ovarian cancer?
 It might have been too late -- a thought that haunts me to this day.

 At this point, completely unbeknownst to me, I had already reached a stage 3C diagnosis.
-I later learned that the majority of women with ovarian cancer (more than 75 percent, according to American Family Physician) are diagnosed at an advanced stage (stage 3 or later).
-This is not only due to the current lack of reliable screening tests, but also because symptoms do not typically appear until stage 3 or 4, if at all.
+I later learned that the majority of women with ovarian cancer (approximately 78 percent) are diagnosed at an advanced stage (stage 3 or later).1 This is not only due to the current lack of reliable screening tests, but also because symptoms do not typically appear until stage 3 or 4, if at all.

 Vague symptoms were my only sign

 Looking back, I was experiencing a number of vague, indistinguishable symptoms (like bloating and indigestion) on and off for several months.
 Being only 29 years old at the time of my diagnosis, and with no family history of cancer, ovarian cancer was the last thing on my mind.

 After my abnormal pelvic exam, I was implored by my doctor to receive a panel of lab work in addition to a transvaginal ultrasound, which later detected a baseball-sized tumor growing on my left ovary.